 Plan ahead and allocate some money to offer to help pay for all or part of a new school’s membership or to pay for AAUW offerings such as AAUW Start Smart salary negotiation workshops or registration for the National Conference for College Women Student Leaders.

 Finally, ensure that you understand the roles and responsibilities of the C/U representative, and make sure to order copies of the C/U, student membership, and fellowships and grants brochures and of relevant research reports.

 Now that you’re prepared, what should you cover when you meet with someone?
 Discuss the benefits and value of becoming a C/U member

 Discuss the benefits and value of becoming a C/U member:

 - Free e-student affiliate membership for undergraduate students

 - Access to leadership development opportunities for students

-- Institutional visibility by appearing on our list of partner members
+- Institutional visibility by appearing on our list of college/university members

 - Free AAUW memberships for the two staff or faculty who are chosen as C/U representatives